Spiritual & Religious Dreams

 What dua should I recite during sleep paralysis?

 If you cannot speak, recite A‘udhu billahi min al-shaytan al-rajim in your heart.
-Once the episode ends, complete the Sunnah response calmly.
+Once the episode ends, seek refuge in Allah, blow lightly to the left, and avoid spreading the fear.

 Does reciting Ayat al-Kursi before sleep help?